Coronavirus outbreak: China working hard to ensure safety of Indians in country, says ambassador

 He added that Jaishankar had conveyed that it is important to evaluate the outbreak in an objective and rational manner and not take actions that may complicate the situation.
 On Saturday, 324 Indians were brought back from Wuhan, while another batch of 323 Indians and seven Maldivians were evacuated from the Chinese city on Sunday.

 Sun said a declaration of public health emergency over the coronavirus outbreak in China is not a vote of no-confidence on China.
-"When the director-general of WHO declared that the outbreak of 2019-nCoV constitutes a public health emergency of international concern, it emphasized that it does not recommend any travel or trade restriction.
+“When the director general of WHO declared that the outbreak of 2019-nCoV constitutes a public health emergency of international concern, it emphasised that it does not recommend any travel or trade restriction.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)